 If you fly off the handle and start yelling every time a mistake is made, you're likely to lose the support of your kitchen staff and colleagues.
 They might become embarrassed, flustered, or insecure--all of which tend to lead to more mistakes.
 Gordon only gets away with it because he's famous.

 On the other hand, if you are compassionate and show that you understand that mistakes happen, you and your colleagues can find a constructive way to fix the problem.

 Respect: These are your Colleagues, Treat them Like It

 In the heat of the moment, when the smoke is billowing through the kitchen and the orders are coming in hot, it can be easy to lose your cool.

 You may be the executive chef, head chef, or sous chef, but at the end of the shift (and at the beginning and in the middle) everyone in the kitchen is on the same team and working towards the same goals.

 Respecting this shared dedication is important, because the kitchen can't succeed unless everyone feels respected.
-So before you lose your cool, take a few extra seconds to think about what you need to say, and then say it with respect.
+So before you lose your cool, take a few deep breaths and extra seconds to think about what you need to say, and then say it with respect.